Kanchenjunga Base Camp Trek: 19 Days to the Foot of the World's Third Highest Peak

 • Trekking through remote trails that few travellers ever explore.

-• Stunning views of Everest, Lhotse, Makalu, and Kanchenjunga in one sweep.
+• Sweeping views of Everest, Lhotse, Makalu, and Kanchenjunga in one sweep.

 • Deep exploration of Rai and Limbu culture in the lower regions and Tibetan Buddhist influences in the higher villages like Ghunsa and Phale